darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 //
 My comment.
 Understanding the picture.

 The precondition of the whole program is that "the points are not collinear.
-Therefore we draw a line, call it q, and we draw a point not on the like, call it E.
+Therefore we draw a line, call it q, and we draw a point not on the line, call it E.

 The guard of the repetition is "nopo.q > 2", therefore at least three points lie on q, call them A, B, C.